-Figure 1 shows a snapshot of the FALCON-A Assembler.
+Figure 1 shows a snapshot of the graphical user interface (GUI) for the FALCON-A Assembler.
 This tool loads a FALCON-A assembly file with a (.asmfa) extension and parses it.
-It shows the parse results in an error log, lets the user view the assembled file's contents in the file listing and also provides the features of printing the machine code, an Instruction Table and a Symbol Table to a FALCON-A listing file.
+It shows the parsed results in an error log, lets the user view the assembled file's contents in the file listing and also provides the features of printing the machine code, an Instruction Table and a Symbol Table to a FALCON-A listing file.
 It also allows the user to run the FALCON-A Simulator.

-The FALCON-A Assembler has two main modules, the 1st-pass and the 2nd-pass.
+The FALCON-A Assembler source code has two main modules, the 1st-pass module and the 2nd-pass module.
 The 1st-pass module takes an assembly file with a (.asmfa) extension and processes the file contents.
-It then creates a Symbol Table which corresponds to the storage of all program variables, labels and data values in a data structure at the implementation level.
-If the 1st-pass completes successfully a Symbol Table is produced as an output, which is used by the 2nd-pass module.
+It then generates a Symbol Table which corresponds to the storage of all program variables, labels and data values in a data structure at the implementation level.
+The Symbol Table is used by the 2nd-pass module.
 Failures of the 1st-pass are handled by the assembler using its exception handling mechanism.

-The 2nd-pass module sequentially processes the .asmfa file to interpret the instruction opcodes, register opcodes and constants using the symbol table.
+The 2nd-pass module sequentially processes the .asmfa file to interpret the instruction opcodes, register op-codes and constants using the Symbol Table.
 It then produces a list file with a .lstfa extension independent of successful or failed pass.
-If the pass is successful a binary file with a .binfa extension is produced which contains the machine code for the program in the assembly file.
+If the pass is successful a binary file with a .binfa extension is produced which contains the machine code for the program contained in the assembly file.